 We are pleased to announce however, that we have resumed some on-ground activities and are taking Expressions of Interest for activities that we anticipate may resume soon.
 Pre-registration is required to ensure our COVID Safe maximum attendance limits apply.

-Contact us, to find out more, and to elect whether you’d like to receive regular updates of what you can get involved in via our new e-News ‘Friends Volunteer Update’, the choice is yours.
+When Parks Vic advise it is again declared safe to volunteer, you will be one of the first to know by contacting us, to find out more, and to elect whether you’d like to receive regular updates of what you can get involved in via our new e-News ‘Friends Volunteer Update’, the choice is yours.

 There are a number of ways that an individual can get involved.
 Not everyone can make a financial contribution, but everyone can contribute in some way.

 Hear about some of the valuable work our volunteers do here.

 Read on for information about all of our volunteer opportunities, including:

 - weekend activities

 But press PAUSE, before you scroll.
 At the moment, we’d particularly like help with…